-Compare the PPE example with the second conversation.
-It is open-ended.
+Compare the PPE example with the second example of a conversation.
+This one is open-ended.
 It invites a dialogue.
 It has the potential to engage the employee in a “What if…?” thought experiment.
 This type of conversation focuses on hazards, risks or error traps which are prevalent and is personalized to the employee.

-If you aren’t sure on where to start, consider existing safety rules, policies or procedural documents.
+If you aren’t sure where to begin, consider existing safety rules, policies or procedural documents.
 Many organizations have completed JHA’s (Job Hazard Analysis) or JSA’s (Job Safety Analysis).
 These are rich sources for a potential discussion.
-Use these documents as starting points to engage employees.
+Use these documents as starting points to engage your employees.

 Here’s another framework that you can use to select a topic for a proactive safety conversation.
 It combines a task that has inherently greater risk with multiple potential error traps (i.e., distraction, rushing, complacency, or fatigue).

 Because we are frequently distracted, it is helpful to think about some “high risk” tasks where an employee is susceptible to any number of error traps.
 These situations are natural candidates for an impactful conversation, as long as they are delivered from a motive of caring and are relevant to the person who is doing the task.

 Proactive safety conversations that are principled (based on caring), prevalent (address common hazards, risks, or error traps) and personalized (relevant to the individual) have the most impact.

 Use these criteria to initiate and frame your conversation.
 You are more likely to have a discussion where the employee is engaged and the conversation is memorable.